TRLanson/one-million-notes/README.md

 # OneMillionNotes 📓

 OneMillionNotes is a platform designed to host a million shared notes, connecting people globally through each other's short moments in life.
 It empowers users to capture and share their unaltered thoughts, experiences, and insights, creating a tapestry of perspectives that transcends borders.
-By making these moments accessible to everyone, OneMillionNotes aims to inspire empathyy, foster connection, and celebrate the shared human experience.
+By making these moments accessible to everyone, OneMillionNotes aims to inspire empathy, foster connection, and celebrate the shared human experience.

 ## Vision 🔍
 Our vision is to create a dynamic, collaborative space where: